dankelley/sliderules/README.md

 explanation is in order.
 It’s simple.
 The basic idea is to use sliding rulers to combine functions in an additive way.

-![Definition sketch of a sliderule set up to add 2 and 3; the answer is under the 3 on the upper ruler.](fig.png)
+![Definition sketch of a slide rule set up to add 2 and 3; the answer is under the 3 on the upper ruler.](fig.png)

 Consider the diagram above, which sketches two rulers made of